The Circular flow of income diagram models what happens in a very basic economy.

 This circular flow of income also shows the three different ways that National Income is calculated.

-- National Income.
-The total income received by people in the economy.
+- National Income. (profit, dividends, income, wages, rent) This is the total income received by people in the economy.
 For example, firms have to pay workers to produce the output.
 Therefore income flows from firms to households.

 - National Expenditure.
 Total amount spent on goods and services.
 For example, with wages from work, households can then buy goods produced by firms.
 Therefore, the spending goes back to firms.